-I feel as though I have been robbed.
-As though a thief broke in and took everything.
+This blood—this hemorrhage—has robbed me.
+It’s as though a thief broke in and took everything.

-Not my silver, and linen and fine china, though that is all gone too.
-We sold it to raise money for the doctors.
-The doctors could not do a thing.
-I went to doctors in 6 villages, I even went down to the hospital in Capernaum, but I returned much as I had left, only bruised and penniless.
+Not my silver, and linen, and fine china, though those are all gone, too.
+We sold it all to raise money for the doctors.
+The doctors couldn’t do a thing.
+I went to doctors in six villages.
+I even went down to the hospital in Capernaum, but I returned much as I’d left, only bruised and penniless.

-Oh that name, Yeshua, YHWY is salvation.
+Oh that name!
+Jesus!
+The LORD is salvation.
 O how I need a Savior!

-When I hear these stories, I feel something deep in my chest, something I have not known for ages.
-I feel hope.
-After 12 years of blood on the sheets, after a decade alone, as an outcast, forgotten.
+When I heard the stories, I felt something deep in my chest, something I had not known for ages.
+I felt hope.
+After twelve years of blood on the sheets, after a decade alone, an outcast, forgotten, I felt hope.

-My first thought was that I must go to Him, I must have Him put His hands on me, and command this blood to stop.
-But my own husband is unwilling to touch me.
+My first thought was to go to Him.
+I must have Him put His hands on me and command this blood to stop.
+But my own husband was unwilling to touch me.
 The last time he came and held my hand, they would not let him back in the congregation for a week.

 The stories kept coming.
-He healed everyone in this town, laid hands on the sick folk there.
-I even heard that He forgave a man’s sins just a few days back.
+He healed everyone in town, laid hands on the sick folk there.
+I even heard He forgave a man’s sins just a few days back.

-If this Jesus is anything like that old Elisha, I bet if I just touch the hem of his cloak it would be enough to stop this bleeding.
-As soon as this thought entered my mind, I felt warm all over, almost as if the healing had already started.
-It was as if YHWY Himself was telling me to do it.
+If this Jesus is anything like the old Elisha, I bet just touching the hem of His cloak would be enough to stop my bleeding.
+As soon as this thought entered my mind, I felt warm all over, like the healing had already started, like the LORD Himself was telling me to do it.

 I knew what I had to do.
-He was walking right by, and the crowd as always, spread around him like a river flowing through the street.
+He was walking by, and the crowd, as always, spread around Him like a river flowing through the street.
 So I went for it.
 I wrapped my tattered robes around me, covering as much of myself as I could.
-I kept my eyes to the ground (by now I am used to looking down) and edged my way into the mob.
+I kept my eyes to the ground and edged my way into the mob.

 I could not see Him yet, but I knew He was only a few paces ahead of me.
-I kept saying to myself the words I had heard deep inside my soul.
-“Touch the hem of His cloak, Touch the hem of His cloak.”
+I kept saying to myself the words I’d heard deep inside my soul: “Touch the hem of His cloak.
+Touch the hem of His cloak.”
 It was all I could think, all I could hear.

 Then I heard a voice right in front of me.